sanxian13/FAD/README.md

 ```

 ## 4. Output
-The program will output the detected anchored maximum communities.
+The program will output the anchor node selected in each greedy iteration along with the number of followers.

 ## 5. Dependencies
 - C++11 or later